hyperium/tonic/tonic-build/README.md

 # tonic-build

-Compiles proto files via prost and generates service stubs and proto definitiones for use with tonic.
+Compiles proto files via prost and generates service stubs and proto definitions for use with tonic.

 ## Features